 Center of the Universe Detour

-As if running 26.2 miles weren't enough!
-For those of you who want a little more, the Center of the Universe Detour will be back again in 2012.
+As if running 26.2 miles weren’t enough!
+For those of you who want a little more, the Center of the Universe Detour is back.
 This free and optional detour will add .3 miles to your run and is only for participants in the full marathon.
 You do not have to pre-register for the detour.
 You just decide when you get there.
 Participants who take the detour will receive a very nice color inlaid coin when they get to the Center of the Universe.
 The coin features the same 3-D effect as the medals with three bonus star-shaped cutouts.

 The Center of the Universe detour offers runners a unique opportunity to run an extra .3 miles to visit Tulsa’s historic Center of the Universe.
 The distinctive quality of the landmark is an eerie echo that is heard by someone standing in the center of the circle.
 Participants who stand at the center of the brick circle and talk will hear themselves echo, but others outside the circle can hear no such echo.